wex-maianatanael/demo-notification-pkg-service/README.md

 ℹ️ You can use the above json as payload or just pass an empty json `{}` to send the request.
 If you send an empty json, the model class will use the default values for each property.

+⚠️ The `"from":` attribute must have the `"no-reply@wexedge.com"` value assigned, otherwise it's not gonna work.

 ### API Response

 <img width="715" alt="image" src="https://github.com/wex-maianatanael/demo-notification-pkg-service/assets/97063562/b701d886-19c3-4ccb-bceb-ef67e78611ec">